 With its didactic concept, the Heidelberg Research Laboratory Ancient Near East opens new venues to combining research and teaching of humanities in one single unit.
 The inspiration with the spatial organisation of laboratories in the natural sciences strongly encourages constant scholarly exchange during the entire learning and working process.
 Questions and problems that arise during the handling of cuneiform objects can be discussed in a collegial setting at any time.

-The intensive exchange with the docents permits the participants to learn first-hand from academics and to profit from their expertise.
-The close supervision allows individual needs to be taken very much into account.
-In discussion with docents as independent mentors, the participants have the opportunity to reflect upon their academic development and forge their future plans.
+The intensive exchange with professors supervising the Masterclass enables the participants to learn directly from experienced senior researchers and to profit immensely from their expertise.
+The close individual supervision allows to maximally fulfil individual needs.
+During one-on-one tutoring sessions with the senior scholars, the participants have the opportunity to reflect on their academic development and plan for their future careers.

 The participants prepare their work schedule and design their tasks independently.
 In this way, they can not only develop their skills as philologists but also gather experience in planning and carrying out of research projects, which will allow them to develop the necessary project management skills.

 The three programmes of the Heidelberg Research Laboratory Ancient Near East

 The aim of the Heidelberg Research Laboratory Ancient Near East is to teach talented junior scholars how to handle unpublished cuneiform texts.